hyperledger-archives/indy-sdk/doc/how-tos/write-did-and-query-verkey/java/README.md

 ### Step 1

-In your normal workstation OS (not the VM), open a python editor of your choice and paste the code from [template.py](template.py) into a new doc.
+In your normal workstation OS (not the VM), open a java editor of your choice and paste the code from [template.java](template.java) into a new doc.
 We will be modifying this code in later steps.
-Save the doc as `write_did.py`
+Save the doc as `WriteDIDAndQueryVerkey.java`

 This is a very simple app framework into which you'll plug the code you'll be writing.